fburlig/BSS_COVID_migration/README.md

 ### Code and data
 Due to a non-disclosure agreement between the financial services firm that provided the remittances data, we are unable to provide the raw data publicly.
 Our non-disclosure agreement does permit us to share aggregated data.
 As a result, this repository contains all data required to reproduce our empirical estimates and all figures/tables in the main paper and SI, but contains only the code for the early-stage data cleaning.

 The full project, starting from raw data and ending with figures and tables, can be replicated by running `MASTER_run_full_project.do`.
 This calls all required `.do` files and `.R` scripts in order.

-A replicator can run the `MASTER_run_replication.do` file, which fully replicates the results starting from the cleaned (and publicly available) data.
+Replicators should run the `MASTER_run_replication.do` file, which fully replicates the results starting from the cleaned (and publicly available) data.
 These two files call various subprograms, contained in the `/Code` folder.

 Note that prior to running the `MASTER` file, researchers must set the indicated file paths at the top of this `.do` file.
 In addition, replicators must change the directory path (the `setwd()` step) at the top of _each_ included `.R` script that they intend to run.